 KFD is an uncommon condition that mainly affects young Asian women and typically manifests as fever and cervical lymphadenopathy.
 Although it is often self-limiting, recognition is crucial so as to avoid the consequences of misdiagnosis and inappropriate treatment.
 As seen in the case of our patient, the clinical presentation can be variable and can often mimic other conditions such as SLE.
 Thus, clinicians should hold a high degree of suspicion of KFD for young women who have cervical lymphadenopathy, especially those of oriental origin.

-The authors sincerely thank the patient Ms P for provision of all medical records for this case report and agreed for the publication of her case.
-The authors further declare that there is not conflict of interest to submit this case report.
+The authors sincerely thank the patient Ms P for the provision of all medical records for this case report and her consent for the publication of her case.
+The authors further declare that there is no conflict of interest to submit this case report.
 No funding has been received for preparation of this manuscript.

-Cecilia drafted, edited and final approved the manuscript as a first author.
+Cecilia drafted, edited and approved the manuscript as first author.
 Sherman provided Chinese medicine treatment to the patient, drafted and edited the manuscript.